clef/clef-wordpress/readme.txt

 = Can existing users on my WordPress site sign in with Clef after I install the plugin? =

 Yes.
-As long as your users register on their Clef moble apps using the same email address as their WordPress accounts, they can start using Clef instantly.
+As long as your users register on their Clef mobile apps using the same email address as their WordPress accounts, they can start using Clef instantly.

+Also, Clef makes it easy to invite your users with optional invitation emails.

 = How does Clef accommodate logins for WordPress users who do not have smartphones? =

-Clef’s WordPress plugin accommodates non-smartphone users via its [disable passwords options](http://support.getclef.com/article/60-recommended-password-settings-for-clef-wordpress-plugin) and [secret override url](http://support.getclef.com/article/11-creating-a-secret-url-where-you-can-log-into-your-wordpress-site-with-a-password) feature.
+The [disable passwords options](http://support.getclef.com/article/60-recommended-password-settings-for-clef-wordpress-plugin) and [secret override url](http://support.getclef.com/article/11-creating-a-secret-url-where-you-can-log-into-your-wordpress-site-with-a-password) provide several options for allowing password logins.

 See [the guide for accommodating users without smartphones](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones) for details.